This post may contain affiliate links. Please read my disclosure.

 It's very similar in flavor to this Mapo tofu, and has similar qualities as these Sichuan green beans as well.
 The Sichuan peppercorns give the dish a slightly smoky, tongue numbing flavor.
 It's also got tons of umami from the broad bean paste and black bean sauce.

-Make it a Whole Takeout Meal!
+Make it a Chinese Takeout Meal!

 You can totally make this a full fledged takeout meal by adding some of these dishes to your repertoire:

-- And for those with more sensitive palates, this Mongolian beef and shrimp lo mein are packed with flavor but no spice.
+- And for those with more sensitive palates, this crispy Mongolian beef and shrimp lo mein are packed with flavor but no spice.

-Twice Cooked Pork
+Easy Chinese Twice Cooked Pork Belly (Hui Guo Rou)

 Ingredients

-- 1.5 pounds pork belly
+- 1.5 pounds pork belly (whole slab if possible)

 - 1 (1 inch) piece fresh ginger